tannerdolby/tannerdolby.com/src/writing/overthewire-bandit-games.md

 boJ9jbbUNNfk......
 ```

 And Voilà!
 Copy the password you found to your clipboard or a place you wont forget.
-You will need to use this password to SSH into the next bandit level.
+You will need to use it to SSH into the next bandit level.
 Use the `exit` command to disconnect from a bandit level after you're ready to move on.

 <h2 id="bandit-level-one">Bandit level One <span>&RightArrow;</span> Two {% directlink "bandit-level-one" %}</h3>

-Now that you have become relatively familiar with the Bandit shell and how to go about finding passwords.
-Let's jump right into connecting to Bandit level one and find the hidden password!
+Now that you've become relatively familiar with the Bandit shell and how to go about finding passwords.
+Lets jump right into connecting to Bandit level one and find the hidden password!

 If you're following along through OverTheWire's website.
-We are told that the password for this level is stored inside a file named `-` located in the home directory.
+We're told that the password for this level is stored inside a file named `-` located in the home directory.

 The first order of business will be connecting to Bandit level one using `bandit1` as the username on port 2220.
 This levels password will be the characters you copied to clipboard after performing `cat ./readme` to open the file.